-If a student receives financial aid, but drops below full-time status or terminates their enrollment at Concordia University (e.g., drop-out, withdrawal), then the school or the student may be required to return some of the federal funds awarded to the student.
-If a student receives financial assistance from a grant, scholarship, or loan source outside of the family, then a portion of the refund will be returned to the grant, scholarship, or loan source from which the assistance was received.
+If a learner has received Financial Aid and subsequently withdraws and/or drops from some or all courses at Concordia University, then the school or the student may be required to return all or some of the federal funds awarded to the student.
+If a student receives financial assistance from a grant, scholarship, or loan source outside of the family, all or some of an expected Refund Check may be returned to the grant, scholarship, and/or loan source from which the assistance was received.